natallzl/data310/Project1.md

 **Following the previous model you specified (6 houses in Mathews; see Feb.
 5 Response), import your new data set and train a new model on your target and features.**

-**Write a one and a half to two page report on your results and include the following:**
+**Description of the scraped housing data:**

-*A description of the housing data you scraped from zillow*
+I obtained 400 observations from San Diego, CA. Below is a table of descriptive statistics for the housing data scraped from Zillow:

 |      |  Home Price     | Number of Bedrooms     | Number of Bathrooms |  Square Footage |
 | ----------- | ----------- | ----------- | ----------- | ----------- |